Green-Software-Foundation/sci/Software_Carbon_Intensity/Appendix_A.md

 Hence for the initial version of the specification, we can raise the level of abstraction for monitoring of SCI at an application level rather than at the individual component level. i.e we will keep the baseline for software carbon intensity at the "application level" rather than a batch job, ML job, API call, etc.

-Thus we can consider that the metric we will use for the site reliability engineer will be the Total carbon emissions (C) value.
-The formula for this metric is :C= O+ M where O= E*I
+Thus we can consider that the metric we will use for the site reliability engineer will be the Software Carbon Intensity value per application

 **Scope of Metric**
 For this metric, the definition of scope around which the SCI will operate is important.
 Scope is the boundary area (https://github.com/srini1978/software_carbon_intensity/blob/dev/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md#software-boundary) within which we will apply the monitoring.
 Since we are talking about software systems, the boundary here is the software boundary as defined in the SCI specification.